fc-minecraft/hoc2021-makecode-md/first_flights.md

 # First Flight

 ## Step 1
-One of the first planes are about to take off.
-But, there are holes in the runway!
-Code your AGENT to fill the holes.
+One of the first planes is about to take off, but there are holes in the runway!
+Code your AGENT to fill the holes with `Dirt` blocks.

 #### ~ tutorialhint
 Give the AGENT a `Dirt` block to start by using ``||agent.agent set block or item||``.
 Then use ``||agent.agent move||`` to send your AGENT to the hole.
 Fill each hole using ``||agent.agent place||`` block.
 Repeat ``||agent.agent move||`` and ``||agent.agent place||`` until all the holes are filled.